Myria-de/live-build/README.md

 # live-build
-Build Ubuntu live-systems with Debian scripts
+Build Ubuntu or Linux Mint custom live-systems with Debian scripts

 Based on Debian live-build_20190311.